google/ExoPlayer/ui-components.md

 ### Overriding drawables ###

-The drawables used by `PlayerControlView` (with its default layout file) can be overridden by drawables with the same names defined in your application.
-See the [`PlayerControlView`][] Javadoc for a list of drawables that can be overridden.
+The drawables used by `StyledPlayerControlView` and `PlayerControlView` (with their default layout files) can be overridden by drawables with the same names defined in your application.
+See the [`StyledPlayerControlView`][] and [`PlayerControlView`][] Javadoc for a list of drawables that can be overridden.
-Since `PlayerView` uses a `PlayerControlView`, overriding these drawables works for `PlayerView` too.
+Note that overriding these drawables will also affect the appearance of `PlayerView` and `StyledPlayerView`, since they use these views internally.

 ### Overriding layout files ###

-When a `PlayerView` is instantiated it inflates its layout from the layout file `exo_player_view.xml`. `PlayerControlView` inflates its layout from `exo_player_control_view.xml`.
+All of the view components inflate their layouts from corresponding layout files, which are specified in their Javadoc.
+For example when a `PlayerControlView` is instantiated, it inflates its layout from `exo_player_control_view.xml`.
 To customize these layouts, an application can define layout files with the same names in its own `res/layout*` directories.
-These layout files override the ones provided by the ExoPlayer library.
+These layout files will override the ones provided by the ExoPlayer library.

 As an example, suppose we want our playback controls to consist of only a play/pause button positioned in the center of the view.
-We can achieve this by creating `exo_player_control_view.xml` file in the application’s `res/layout` directory, containing:
+We can achieve this by creating an `exo_player_control_view.xml` file in the application’s `res/layout` directory, containing:

 ~~~